Student Media and Clubs

 Mustang Media Group

-MNPR - Central Coast PRspectives is Cal Poly's on-campus, student-run public relations firm.
-Managed and run entirely by PR students under the leadership of faculty advisors, CCPR gives students hands-on leadership and management experience with community and university clients.
-Over the course of the quarter, students work on teams to craft and implement comprehensive public relations campaigns for their clients.
+Mustang News Public Relations (MNPR) – Formerly known as Central Coast PRspectives, is the public relations and marketing operation of student media.
+Managed and run entirely by PR students under the leadership of faculty and staff advisor, MNPR gives students hands-on leadership and management experience with community and university clients.
+Students enrolled in JOUR 415, Public Relations Practicum, craft and implement public relations campaigns and programs for their clients.
 Professionalism, creativity, innovation and diligence are stressed in this unparalleled learning environment.

 KCPR is Cal Poly's FCC-licensed radio station broadcasting 24/7 at 91.3 FM in San Luis Obispo County and streaming on KCPR.org.
 Students from all majors participate on air and in numerous activities such as marketing, writing and designing the website, event planning and fundraising, which are critical to the station's success.
 Students enrolled in JOUR 333, Broadcast News, produce five-minute live newscasts with a full news, weather and sports report that air Monday through Friday.
 The station connects students, the campus community and the larger San Luis Obispo area with up-and-coming artists and trending news.
 KCPR champions the idea that "different matters" and promotes creative minds at its core.